Quantcast

 Credit: Pixabay.

-In the evening of October’s last day, millions of American kids walk door to door in their neighborhoods to collect candy — and they’re not alone.
-Teens and adults alike dress up and hit the streets too, each with their own version of ‘trick or treat’.
 But while Halloween is a great opportunity to have fun and form stronger bonds with your community, it can also be a dangerous time of the year.
-A new study analyzed four decades worth of fatal traffic crashes and found more people are killed by cars on Halloween than any other regular evening.
+A new study analyzed four decades’ worth of fatal traffic crashes and found more people are killed by cars on Halloween than on any other regular evening.

 Researchers at the University of British Columbia, Canada, combed through data from the National Highway Traffic Safety Administration’s Fatality Analysis Reporting System.
 Over a 42-year study interval, 1,580,608 fatal traffic crashes were recorded, involving 2,333,302 drivers and 268,468 pedestrians.

 A total of 608 pedestrian fatalities occurred on the 42 Halloween evenings, whereas 851 pedestrian fatalities occurred on the 84 control evenings, the researchers reported in the journal JAMA Pediatrics.
 This means that “the relative risk of a pedestrian fatality was 43% higher on Halloween compared with control evening.”
-The most vulnerable group were children aged 4 to 8, who had a tenfold risk of fatality from a car crash.
+The most vulnerable group was children aged 4 to 8, who had a tenfold risk of fatality from a car crash.

 “Halloween traffic fatalities are a tragic annual reminder of routine gaps in traffic safety.
 On Halloween and throughout the year, most childhood pedestrian deaths occur within residential neighborhoods.
 Such events highlight deficiencies of the built environment (eg, lack of sidewalks, unsafe street crossings), shortcomings in public policy (eg, insufficient space for play), and failures in traffic control (eg, excessive speed),” the authors noted in their study.